OWASP/wrongsecrets/gcp/README.md

 Run `./k8s-vault-gcp-start.sh` and connect to [http://localhost:8080](http://localhost:8080) when it's ready to accept connections (you'll read the line `Forwarding from 127.0.0.1:8080 -> 8080` in your console).
 Now challenge 9 and 10 should be available as well.

+### Resume it
+When you stopped the `k8s-vault-gcp-start.sh` script and which to resume the port forward run: `k8s-vault-gcp-resume.sh`.
+This is because if you run the start script again it will replace the secret in the vault and not update the secret-challenge application with the new secret.

 ### Clean it up

 When you're done: